 Risk Reduction Division

 The Risk Reduction Division coordinates efforts to inform the public of fire preventive methods, with a focus on education, awareness, public relations, fire and minimum housing code inspections and fire investigations.
-The Risk Reduction division also is responsible for the administration of the City's Rental Housing Permit Program, Minimum Housing Code Compliance, and Housing Rehabilitation Program.
-This division is managed by Division Chief Dale Deleacaes.
+The Risk Reduction division also is responsible for the administration of the City's Rental Housing Permit Program and Minimum Housing Code Compliance.
+This division is managed by Division Chief Michael Hagewood.

 The Residential Rental Permit Program is a tool to protect the City’s housing stock and the residents’ property values.
 It is designed to: